oskariorg/oskari-frontend/api/admin/appsetup/bundle.md

 # appsetup

-This bundle add new appsetup tab to generic admin ui.
-In this tab admins can import wanted view to current application.
+Importing and exporting AppSetups using JSON defintion.

 ## Description

-Admin users can add new view.
-When the insertion is successful, the details (uuid, id and url) of the added view are displayed.
+This bundle adds a new tab to generic admin ui.
+Admin users can import AppSetups (views) from JSON definitions to the system.
+Also provides a link for exporting AppSetups.
+The UI provides details (uuid, id and url) of the added view after successful import.

 ## Screenshot

 ![screenshot](appsetup.png)

 ## Bundle configuration